-This prospectus describes only the general terms of these securities and the general manner in which we will offer the securities.
-The specific terms of any securities we offer will be included in a supplement to this prospectus.
-The prospectus supplement will describe the specific manner in which we will offer the securities and also may add, update or change information contained in this prospectus.
+This prospectus describes only the general terms of these common units and the general manner in which we will offer the common units.
+The specific terms of the common units will be included in a supplement to this prospectus.
+The prospectus supplement will describe the specific manner in which we will offer these common units, and also may add, update or change information contained in this prospectus.
+The names of any underwriters or agents and the specific terms of a plan of distribution will be stated in the prospectus supplement.

-Our common units are traded on the Nasdaq Global Select Market under the symbol "XTEX."
+Our common units are traded on the New York Stock Exchange under the symbol "ENLK."

-Investing in our securities involves risk.
-You should carefully consider the risk factors described under "Risk Factors" beginning on page 2 of this prospectus before you make any investment in our securities.
+Investing in our common units involves risk.
+You should carefully consider the risk factors described under "Risk Factors" beginning on page 1 of this prospectus before you make any investment in our common units.